TheAcharya/MarkerData-Website/docs/README.md

 ## System Requirements

 macOS Sequoia 15.7 or later
-Final Cut Pro 12.0 or later
-Runs only on Apple silicon Macs
+Final Cut Pro 12.0 (Lifetime / Perpetual Version) or later Final Cut Pro Creator Studio 12.0 (Subscription Version) or later Runs only on Apple silicon Macs
 Internet connection is necessary for some modules and functionality